 The website is easy to use, search for a member by business category or there’s a handy A-Z. Simply enter your postcode, choose a trade area and your search results will be listed based on members nearest you.
 If you do not have access to the internet please telephone our contact centre on 01952 381818 and we will carry out the search for you.
 You don’t have to be a Telford and Wrekin resident, everyone is welcome to use the TSA scheme.

 Reduce the number of unwanted callers knocking at your door by displaying a copy of our no cold calling sign.
 Download and print off a copy at home and display it where someone intending to knock at your door would easily spot it.
-Alternatively, pick up a ‘self sticking’ copy from the following locations:
+Alternatively, pick up a ‘self sticking’ copy from your local library or community centre.

 Other useful links to help you beat the scammers: